adamkocsis/obigeo/README.md

 ```
 to see the main function for biogeographic partitioning.

+You can find an example script in the `_tutorials` directory.

 ## Installing

 As the package now uses compiled code to make things run faster, there are two ways to install.